wp-plugins/stag-custom-sidebars/readme.txt

 2. As usual, new widget area appears to right of the screen along with a button to delete the widget area with a shortcode in description to use it anywhere.

 == Changelog ==

+= 1.0.9 - August 28, 2014 =
+* Ensure compatibility with WordPress 4.0
+* Fix an issue where plugin caused an error on customizer screen when no custom sidebars are created
+* Introduced a new filter, to filter every registered sidebar arguments

 = 1.0.8 - June 11, 2014 =
 * Added confirmation dialogue when deleting the sidebar area